The author builds a National Match AR from parts to be used in CMP competition.

 What I settled on was to shoot CMP sanctioned matches using the General Service Rifle rules.
 Now, I’m not going to go into the details of this type of match, simply for lack of room, but I will relay a couple of hints.
-To find the entire rule book, which is not insufferably long, it can be found in PDF version here.
 In a nutshell, you need a 20-inch AR-15 with a carry handle.
 On the exterior it must remain orthodox in appearance, with the aforementioned 20-inch barrel, standard handguard, carry handle, standard military sights, standard pistol grip and stock, etc.

 There are minor modifications to the exterior allowed, such as a non-threaded barrel with no muzzle attachment, a detachable carry handle, a stainless steel higher quality barrel, a free float tube that uses the standard handguard halves, several different minor but useful sight modifications (such as a corrective lens or finer adjustments), and the ability to use pretty much any color you want for the stocks if you want to be something of an individual.
 There are also a few must-have criteria that will be mentioned in italics as we progress.

 Most large AR manufacturers such as Colt, Rock River Arms, and DPMS offer purpose-built models for this type of competition and generally they are quite good at it.
 However, I am loathe to simply buy a complete ready-to-use product, so I decided to go a little further and build my own from parts.